HarvestAPI/apify-linkedin-post-comments/README.md

 - Low pricing: $2 per 1k comments.
 - Fast response times deliver data in seconds 🚀
 - No caching, fresh data.
-- Concurrency: each actor works scraping 6 posts at a time.

 ## How It Works